-Welcome to the website for Dr. Franklin Brown’s clinical neuropsychology practice!
+Welcome to the website for Dr. Franklin Brown’s clinical neuropsychology practice in Essex, CT.

 Dr. Brown has a varied and extensive background within clinical neuropsychology.
 This includes both pediatric and adult neuropsychology experience during his internship and fellowship.
 His clinical experience has included: lifespan services through Easter Seals; Learning Disorder, AD/HD, and Career focused assessments for young adults at Landmark College and for other universities; and private practice with evaluations covering the lifespan, medical, and legal oriented cases.
-In addition to his private practice in Old Saybrook, he is also the Chief of the Neuropsychology Division at Yale where he sees patients with epilepsy, MS, various cognitive complaints, and Retired NFL Players as part of the Concussion Settlement Program.
+Since 2012, he has been a full-time neuropsychologist at Yale.
+At the present time, he is the Chief of the Neuropsychology Division, and an Associate Professor of Clinical Neurology where he sees patients with epilepsy, MS, various cognitive complaints, and Retired NFL Players as part of the Concussion Settlement Program.

 His research interests also reflect his diverse experience and includes publications and presentations within the areas of sleep disorders, learning disorders, ADHD, epilepsy, memory disorders, and multiple sclerosis.
 At present, he is focused on improving ways to assess cognitive inefficiency, particularly among MS patients; and visual memory changes associated with epilepsy surgery.